kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 or otherwise changed after creation by other ecosystem components (e.g., schedulers, auto-scalers), and is persisted in stable storage with the API object.
 If the specification is deleted, the object will be purged from the system.

 The status summarizes the current state of the object in the system, and is usually persisted with the object by automated processes but may be generated on the fly.
-At some cost and perhaps some temporary degradation in behavior, the status could be reconstructed by observation if it were lost.
+As a general guideline, fields in status should be the most recent observations of actual state, but they may contain information such as the results of allocations or similar operations which are executed in response to the object's spec.
+See [below](#representing-allocated-values) for more details.

+Types with both spec and status stanzas can (and usually should) have distinct authorization scopes for them.
+This allows users to be granted full write access to spec and read-only access to status, while relevant controllers are granted read-only access to spec but full write access to status.

 When a new version of an object is POSTed or PUT, the "spec" is updated and available immediately.
 Over time the system will work to bring the "status" into line with the "spec".
 The system will drive toward the most recent "spec" regardless of previous versions of that stanza.
-In other words, if a value is changed from 2 to 5 in one PUT and then back down to 3 in another PUT the system is not required to 'touch base' at 5 before changing the "status" to 3.
+For example, if a value is changed from 2 to 5 in one PUT and then back down to 3 in another PUT the system is not required to 'touch base' at 5 before changing the "status" to 3.
 In other words, the system's behavior is *level-based* rather than *edge-based*.
 This